City Crime Score

 Frequently Asked Questions

-What is Wood River's crime grade and what does it mean?
+What is Wood River's overall crime grade?

 What types of crime are most common in Wood River?

-Which neighborhoods in Wood River are safest?
+Which neighborhoods in Wood River are considered safest?